KimberlyCrawford/Election-Analysis/README.md

 # Election-Analysis
-An analysis of election results using the command prompt in Window to write and run Python programming scripts and algorithms.
+An analysis of election results using the command prompt in Windows to write and run Python programming scripts and algorithms.

 ## Project Overview
 An assistant to a Colorado Board of Elections employee was given the following tasks to complete an election audit of a local congressional election.